opiopan/fsmapper/docs/docs/guide/dcs.md

 ## Lua chunk within DCS
 The Lua chunks specified in [`dcs.register_chunk()`](/libs/dcs/dcs_register_chunk) and [`dcs.add_observed_data()`](/libs/dcs/dcs_add_observed_data) each have their own unique [environment](https://www.lua.org/manual/5.1/manual.html#2.9) derived from the calling context when executed within the DCS process.
-To be more specific, a new table is created with the table representing the calling environment assigned to the metatable’s __index, and this new table is set as the environment for each chunk.
+To be more specific, a new table is created with the table representing the calling environment assigned to the `__index` field of metatable, and this new table is set as the environment for each chunk.
 This minimizes the risk of global variable access within the chunk affecting global variables in other chunks, DCS core modules, or aircraft modules.

 On the other hand, the global variable `fsmapper` refers to the same table across all chunks.